 Worcester is full of surprises!
 US News and World Report ranked Worcester as one of the top 100 best places to live in the United States in 2022, praising the city for its high quality of life and great things to do.
-Yet some people are uncertain about moving to Worcester.
-They’ve heard about the cost of living Worcester MA, and they wonder if it’s affordable to live in the city.
+If you’re thinking about living in Worcester, the cost of living is likely a big concern.
+After all, Greater Boston is one of the most expensive places to live in the United States.

 What is the cost of living in Worcester Massachusetts?
 Here is your comprehensive guide on the Worcester Massachusetts cost of living.

 Worcester Cost of Living Index

 The Cost of Living Index (COLI) estimates how much items in a city or metro area cost in relation to the national average.
 100 is the national average, so a city with a COLI of 110 is 10% more expensive than America’s average.

 Worcester does not have its own COLI, so you can use estimates for Boston as a guideline.
 The overall COLI for Boston is 153.2, which makes Boston one of the most expensive cities in the country.
 Every type of expense is higher than the national average, but housing is extremely high.
 The index for housing is 224.5.